 The iBali Network brings together experts in storytelling, youth, urban issues and education from across Africa, and globally.

-I am also a member of BERA and on the Review Panel for the Global Challenge Research Fund (GCRF).
+I am also a member of BERA, the Human Capabilities and Development Association, and am on the Review Panel for the Global Challenge Research Fund (GCRF).